There have been some changes to terminology since I first wrote this:

 Out of the box web roles

-- Anonymous users (everyone, regardless of whether they exist as a contact / have an account / are logged into the portal.
-This might be useful for lead generation or a contact form)
+- Anonymous users (any visitor that hasn’t logged in.
+This role might be useful for lead generation or a contact form.

 - Authenticated users (contacts that have logged in to the portal)